amanusk/s-tui/README.md

 ```
 pip install s-tui --user
 ```
+(This usuall creates an executable in ~/.local/bin/ dir.
+Make sure it is in your PATH)

-Or if you want to install as root
+To install as root
 ```
 sudo pip install s-tui
 ```